sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

     In the top menu, click "Project -> Build Project"

-    After it is built, the warning should disappear, and the HTML files should be present in its doc/ subdirectory.
+    After it is built, the warning should disappear, and the HTML files should be present in its doc/ sub-directory.

     Note that this builder does not run automatically ; Ant is not very smart at figuring out which files were changed, so it would end up constantly rebuilding the doc plugins for nothing.
 For this reason, if you modify the source (.mediawiki) files, you will have to rebuild the HTML manually, using the same method.

-     4.5 Run (or Debug) the plugins

 4. If you have not already installed it, install JDK 7 or higher for your operating system.

 5. If JDK 7+ is not already in path of Eclipse, you may encounter errors.
 If not skip this step, else to add JDK 7+ to the path of Eclipse do the following:

 	5.1.
 Go to Windows->Preference->Java->Installed JRES.
-Add JDK 7+ as an additional installed JRE
+Add JDK 7+ as an additional installed JRE.

     5.2.
 If you don't know where JDK 7+, then search in your "programs files" in Windows or look at the following path for Linux	  "/usr/lib/jvm/"